Commercial landlords & tenants: What are your options?

 Can I issue a statutory demand for rent and make a petition to wind up a tenant company if they fail to pay?

-The Corporate Insolvency and Governance Act 2020 prevents winding-up petitions being presented where they rely on statutory demands served during this period.
+The Corporate Insolvency and Governance Act 2020 prevents winding-up petitions being presented where they rely on statutory demands served between 1 March 2020 and 31 March 2021.
 The provisions of the Act do not apply where a tenant’s inability to pay is not due to the pandemic.
 So, if you can prove that the tenant is merely taking advantage of the current situation and wouldn’t have been able to pay anyway, the court can still wind up the company.

 Can I use the commercial rent arrears recovery procedure if my tenant doesn’t pay?

-Although the current measures do not prevent a landlord using the commercial rent arrears recovery procedure, the minimum unpaid rent that must be outstanding before it can be utilised is currently 276 days to 24 December and then 366 days from 25 December.
+Although the current measures do not prevent a landlord using the commercial rent arrears recovery procedure, the minimum unpaid rent that must be outstanding before it can be utilised is currently 366 days, rising to 457 days on 25 March, and 554 days on 24 June 2021.

 My tenant has requested various concessions, do I have to agree?